-1. Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in pancreas.
+1. Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in the pancreas.
 The main causes include genetics, environmental factors and potentially even viral or bacterial infection.

 2. Type 2 diabetes: This is the most common type of diabetes and the risk factors are multi-factorial that include genetics (parenting or sibling with diabetes), increasing age, and lifestyle factors with bad diet, high blood pressure, lack of physical inactivity, overweight, ethnicity, obesity and a lethargic lifestyle.

 3. Gestational diabetes: This affects females during pregnancy & the diagnosis of this type is made during pregnancy.
-The main cause of Gestational diabetes is unknown and the risk factors include family history of diabetes, overweight, hormonal changes and large baby weight (weighing more than 9 pounds).
+The main cause of Gestational diabetes is unknown and the risk factors include the family history of diabetes, overweight, hormonal changes and large baby weight (weighing more than 9 pounds).

 Signs &Symptoms of Diabetes:

 6. Skin infections that do not heal for a longer duration

 7. Numbness in feet & hands.